-Becoming a Private Investigator in Pennsylvania is different from most other places.
+To become a Private Investigator in Pennsylvania is different from most other places.
 The difference is that Pennsylvania does not require much for you to work as a PI for a Pennsylvania Private Investigator agency.
+A Private Investigator course or Private Investigator training is not even needed.
 You simply need to be registered as support staff for a Pennsylvania PI agency.
-However, you won’t be a fully licensed PI but you can work as one.
+However, you won’t have a full Pennsylvania Private Investigator's license PI but you can work as one.
 This can be viewed as you being a Private Investigator under supervision.
-A full PI license allows you to work for yourself (your own business).
+A full Pennsylvania PI license allows you to work for yourself (your own business).
 This requires you to have previous investigative experience (three years).
-Other than investigative experience, you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
-Furthermore, you do not need to take a government approved PI course/ test (most places you do).
+Other than investigative experience, to become a Private Investigator in Pennsylvania, you need to meet basic PI requirements such as age, language proficiency, and other usual Private Investigator requirements of this nature.
+Furthermore, you do "not" need to take a government approved PI course/ test (most places you do).
 In Pennsylvania, the government body that controls licensed Private Investigators is the individual county court system you are in.
-You will need to contact your Clerk of Court to obtain an application for a full PI license.
+You will need to contact your Clerk of Court to obtain an application for a full Pennsylvania PI license.
 Once you submit the proof of your ability to meet the requirements and experience to the county, you will get your Pennsylvania full PI license.
 Most jurisdiction will have a PI beginner’s license, Pennsylvania does not.
 However, being registered support staff is similar to a beginner’s PI license.
 This is where your struggle will begin.